tamsky/rhodecode-enterprise-ce/docs/collaboration/collaboration.rst

    Forking and branching does not work with |svn| |repos|.

-Collaboration in |RCM| is accomplished through a combination of the following
+Collaboration in |RCE| is accomplished through a combination of the following
 functions:

 .. only:: latex